GLOBAL MARKETS-Dollar resumes slide; stocks, oil prices rebound

 European shares slid from multi-year highs as a new bout of worries concerning Greece’s debt negotiations led investors to book profits on the equity market’s solid start to 2015.

-The pan-European FTSEurofirst 300 index of top regional shares closed down 0.66 percent at 1,600.24.
-All major country indexes in Europe fell, with Germany’s DAX sliding 1.2 percent.
-The DAX hit a record high last week and is still up 21 percent so far this year.
+The pan-European FTSEurofirst 300 index of top regional shares closed down 0.76 percent at a provisional 1,598.63.
+All major country indexes in Europe fell, with Germany’s DAX, which hit a record high last week, sliding 1.2 percent.
+It is still up 21 percent so far this year.

 U.S. Treasuries prices rose amid Greek-inspired investor anxiety and talks about the terms of a 240-billion-euro bailout for the cash-strapped country.